LIBERAL STUDIES OFFICE OF GLOBAL PROGRAMS

 Additional Sophomore Study Away Opportunities

 As with other NYU students who wish to study abroad, LS Core students will need to participate in the regular application process through the NYU Office of Global Programs by the appropriate deadlines.
 For details visit www.nyu.edu/studyaway.
 In addition, requirements for transition during the junior year should be carefully mapped out with an advisor.
 On top of the first-year core curriculum, LS Core students are expected to complete “Arts and Cultures of Modernity,” “Global Works and Society: Modernity,” and at least one of their math and science requirements prior to transition to their bachelor’s degree school.
-However, with the exception of NYU Florence and NYU Shanghai, NYU global academic centers do not offer these courses.
+However, with the exception of NYU Florence, NYU London, and NYU Shanghai, NYU global academic centers do not offer LS Core courses.
 In order to study away at a site not offering those required courses, students must submit a petition to the LS Office of Global Programs and receive approval to take “Arts and Cultures of Modernity” and “Global Works and Society: Modernity” simultaneously during the semester when they are planning to be in New York.

 In March of their first year, LS Core students interested in sophomore study abroad at any away site must submit a petition for permission to: